wghile/pokemon-express/README.md

 ## About

-Simple Pokémon application built using Node, Express framework and JSX view engine.
+Simple Pokémon application built using Mongoose, MongoDB, Node, Express and JSX view engine.
 Created Index, New, Delete, Update, Create, Edit and Show routes to display Pokémon images.
 To navigate to the next page click on the Pokéball.

 ### Installation Instructions